5 Surprising Benefits of Walking Every Day, According to Experts

-Also, a meta-analysis published in the Journal of Sport Health and Science found “significant associations” between step count and risk of all-cause mortality, as well as cardiac events.
-In fact, those who walked an average of 9,500 steps showed a decreased risk of all-cause mortality risk by nearly 35 percent and a lower risk of suffering from a cardiovascular event by almost 40 percent.
+Also, a meta-analysis published in the Journal of Sport Health and Science found "significant associations" between step count and risk of all-cause mortality, as well as cardiac events.
+In fact, those who walked an average of 9,500 steps showed a decreased risk of all-cause mortality of nearly 35 percent and a lower risk of suffering from a cardiovascular event of almost 40 percent.

 Yet when it comes to heart failure, a 27-year study from Denmark that involved more than 18,200 adults between the ages of 20 and 80 showed that speed, not duration, was linked to a decreased risk.

-Jampolis points to research that suggests walking may prevent or manage insulin resistance, prediabetes, gestational diabetes and type 2 diabetes.
-One large cohort study comprised of 197,825 non-diabetic adults found that fast walking was associated with lower rates of type 2 diabetes while a systematic review and meta-analysis published in the European Journal of Epidemiological studies suggest that women who walk before and during pregnancy may reduce their risk of gestational diabetes (diabetes during pregnancy).
+Jampolis points to research that suggests walking may prevent or manage insulin resistance, pre-diabetes, gestational diabetes and type 2 diabetes.
+One large cohort study comprised of 197,825 non-diabetic adults found that fast walking was associated with lower rates of type 2 diabetes.
+In addition, a systematic review and meta-analysis published in the European Journal of Epidemiological studies suggest that women who walk before and during pregnancy may reduce their risk of gestational diabetes (diabetes during pregnancy).
 Furthermore, research published in The Journals of Gerontology indicates that short walks after prolonged sitting can have a positive effect on insulin levels.